MicrosoftDocs/azure-stack-docs/azure-stack/operator/remote-support.md

 You can set **ExpireInDay** a minimum duration of 15 minutes and a maximum of 14 days.

-To set **ExpireInDay** for for increments less than one day, use decimals.
-For example, if want to enable remote support for 12 hours use `-ExpireInDay 0.5`.
+To set **ExpireInDay** for increments less than one day, use decimals.
+For example, if you want to enable remote support for 12 hours use `-ExpireInDay 0.5`.

 If duration is not defined the remote session will expire in eight hours by default.